Know Your Workplace Rights Regarding Pregnancy

 We Are Here To Help Protect Your Rights

-To set up a consultation to discuss your pregnancy discrimination claim, call NachtLaw today at 888-312-7173 or send us an email.
-Our firm represents clients throughout Michigan from offices in Ann Arbor, Birmingham and Traverse City.
+To set up a consultation to discuss your pregnancy discrimination claim, call NachtLaw today at 866-965-2488 or send us an email.
+Our firm represents clients throughout Michigan and Ohio from offices in Ann Arbor, Birmingham, Traverse City and Toledo.